 Working with researcher-provided footage can present challenges.
 The video may have been filmed vertically or with a shaky hand, or its brightness and contrast may be off.
 Such issues aren’t necessarily dealbreakers, because they can often be addressed with some creative editing, says Kerri Jansen, who is the video and audio editor at Chemical & Engineering News (C&EN).
 (YouTube contains tutorials for many video-editing skills, from cropping and zooming video to stabilizing shaky footage.)
 But, she cautions, the time needed to make fixes can add up.
 A quick gut-check can help you decide if a particular video will ultimately be workable, Thompson says.
 “Everyone watches videos on the internet.
 And I think a good rule of thumb is: Would you watch this?”
 If the quality is too poor or it’s difficult to tell what the video is showing, it’s probably not worth trying to feature that clip in a video.

-Jansen worked with some nonideal footage when making the following video for C&EN about a nanosized material that’s strong and flexible.
+Jansen worked with some nonideal footage when making a video for C&EN about a nanosized material that’s strong and flexible.
 Magnified images of the material were filmed by a camera pointed at a computer screen, so Jansen cropped out everything except the key visual.
 Other segments that show the material bending are very short, so Jansen tweaked her script so that her lines fit between the cuts.
 To use unique, vertically filmed smartphone footage, Jansen added a background and then zoomed in and added a label to cue viewers where to look.

 When collecting primary research footage, there’s no hard-and-fast rule for what’s enough.
 Many video makers think of the process as finding research footage that’s worth watching and then creatively complementing it with other visuals, such as photos and stock footage.
 For a two-minute video, Jansen looks for enough primary footage from the researchers to cover around 75 percent of the length.
 More footage options make for easier editing, and Jansen looks for at least three visually distinct clips or scenes.
 “That can often be the difference between a video that is torturous to edit and one that sings,” she says.